-After an injury accident, many people will consider hiring a lawyer to help with their case.
-Having a lawyer on your side can help you protect your legal right to compensation, handle the complex legal details of your claim, and allow you more time and energy to recover from your injuries.
-A common question injury victims have is, “what percentage do accident lawyers take from my settlement?”
+After a car accident, many people will consider hiring a personal injury lawyer to help with their case.
+This is a smart move.
+Having a lawyer on your side can help you protect your legal right to compensation, handle the complex legal details of your claim, and allow you more time and energy to recover from your injuries while also filing your claim on time.

 Most personal injury lawyers (also known as accident lawyers) use a different fee structure than other types of lawyers.
 Instead of charging by an hourly fee, many accident lawyers use a contingency fee.

 Under contingency, the lawyer doesn’t get paid any fees unless they win you money in your case.
 Once they do recover money for you, their contingency fee is taken as a percentage of what you receive.
 You would either receive this as a settlement or from a judge or jury verdict if your case goes to trial.